[0005] Network Boot Infrastructure Implementation on Google Cloud

 - Test UEFI HTTP boot from HP DL360 Gen 9 (iLO 4 v2.40+)

-- Validate boot latency and Cloud Run cold start metrics
+- Validate boot latency and service-to-service communication

-Cloud-Init Integration (2-3 days)
+Service Integration (1-2 days)

 Observability & Documentation (2-3 days)

-- OpenTelemetry metrics integration
+- OpenTelemetry metrics integration (both services)

 - Cloud Monitoring dashboards

-- API documentation
+- API documentation with RFC 7807 error response examples

 - Operational runbooks